10 Universal Best Practices For Starting A Nonprofit Blog

 The popularity of the platform you are using gives you access to their audience, who you can easily appeal to using keywords that relate to your content.
 This allows for the possibility of your articles being suggested to readers looking for similar content.

-The downfall of a free platforms is that you do not have your own domain name and your content exists on a site that is not your own.
+The downfall of free platforms is that you do not have your own domain name and your content exists on a site that is not your own.
 Customization of your blog is also more limited.

 The alternative is to create a blog on your nonprofit’s website.